CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/about/team/index.md

 <div class="heading-title text-center">
 <h3 class="text-uppercase">MEET THE TEAM </h3>
-<p class="p-top-30 half-txt">Carleton Computer Science Society (CCSS) is an academic society that aims to create opportunities and resources for computer science students and anyone who is interested in similar fields.
-We represent undergraduate Computer Science students at Carleton University in Ottawa academically, socially, and technically.</p>
+<p class="p-top-30 half-txt">The Carleton Computer Science Society (CCSS) is an academic society that represents undergraduate computer science students at Carleton University.
+The CCSS aims to create academic, social, and industry-related opportunities and resources for computer science students.</p>

 <div class = "content-team">